Exploiting Spatiotemporal Properties for Efficient Event-Driven Human Pose Estimation: Method

 An event camera produces an asynchronous and sparse event stream $(x,y,t,p)$, where $(x,y)$ denotes the pixel coordinates, $t$ is the microsecond-level timestamp, and $p$ represents the brightness changes.
 We use the rasterized event point cloud representation proposed in [21] to leverage the sparse and spatiotemporal properties of events, instead of event frames.

 Event cameras generate events at microsecond-level temporal resolution, and directly feeding all events into the network is computationally expensive.
 To reduce events while preserving information, we accumulate them on a pixel grid.
 Specifically, for a given time window $[T_i,T_{i+1})$, we divide it into $K$ equal-length sub-segments.
+We find that $K=4$ achieves a suitable balance between maintaining temporal resolution and reducing computational complexity.
 For each time slice, we aggregate events on a pixel grid.
 If multiple events ${(t_m,p_m)}_{m=1}^M$ fall into the same pixel $(x,y)$, we compute:

 where $t_{\text{avg}}$ denotes the average timestamp of events within the slice (normalized to $[0,1]$), $p_{\text{acc}}$ represents the accumulated polarity, and $e_{\text{cnt}}$ denotes the event count.
 Finally, each valid pixel corresponds to a 5-dimensional point: